 All our policies must start and finish in the UK or Republic of Ireland (including the Channel Islands).

 Please note: You do not have cancellation cover in place until the date your policy commences.

 It's not easy letting our children travel without us.
 When we do, it's vital to ensure they're protected.
-Children's Travel Insurance gives you peace of mind and covers any eventuality, caring for your child when you may not be able to.
+Children's Travel Insurance gives you peace of mind, caring for your child when you may not be able to.

 Most companies will insure children travelling alone, but types of policy, levels of cover and even the policy names vary, so it can be tricky to decide which one to choose.
 If you decide to buy a policy, you'll need to double check the policy offers the right cover for your child.

 Children travelling alone usually need 'Single Trip' travel insurance.
 Treat it as you would your own holiday insurance; ensure your child has an appropriate level of cover for the essentials, such as personal accident, cancellation and curtailment, then add any extras they'll require.

 We now sell Annual Multi-Trip policies just for children, meaning they can now travel alone and aren't bound by a family policy.